Green Minds LFLB Position on idling

 Lake Forest Country Day school

 Lake Bluff Elementary School

-Arlington Heights (entire community is an idle free zone)
+Arlington Heights (the entire community is an idle-free zone)

 Park Ridge-Niles School District 64 idle free since 2008